its-Moha/Fetch-Data-From-API-With-Requirement/README.md

 3. CardViews with list_item CardView
 4. and gradient background so the result should be displayed to the user in an easy-to-read list.

-# 🥰My Experience with the Take Home Test
+# 🥰My Experience with this project

 Before this exam, I only know how to Fetch data from API without requirements. but after this it was a different experience I have to do it with requirements, I expanded my knowledge in a Small amount of time.
-I can't wait to work with you guys and learn from you and bring my value to the company.

 # 📷Screenshots